Optum/dce-cli/docs/quickstart.md

    ]
     ```

-1. Notice that [we created a lease for a different user](https://github.com/Optum/dce/issues/137) than the one we are currently authenticated with (i.e. `jdoe99` != `quickstartuser`) If we try to login to this leased account, we will receive a permissions error since it is registered under a different user.
+1. Notice that [we created a lease for a different user](https://github.com/Optum/dce/issues/137) than the one we are currently authenticated with (i.e. `jdoe99` != `quickstartuser`).
+If we try to login to this leased account, we will receive a permissions error since it is registered under a different user.

     ```
      ➜  ~ dce leases login -c e501cb86-8317-458b-bdce-d47ab92f86a8
     err:  [POST /leases/{id}/auth][403] postLeasesIdAuthForbidden
     ```

-1. End the current lease and create one with a principalId matching our username (`quickstaruser`).
+1. End the current lease and create one with a principalId matching your username (`quickstartuser`).

     ```
     ➜  ~ dce leases end --account-id 555555555555 --principal-id jdoe99